 You can book a place by telephoning your local office, Monday to Friday.
-The bus will pick you up at your door (if necessary the driver will escort you to the bus) and will set you down at the shopping location.
+The bus will pick you up at your door and will set you down at the shopping location.
 You will have between 1 to 2 hours at the shopping centre and then return home.
 The driver will take you and your shopping to your door if you need help.